homeylab/bookstack-file-exporter/README.md

 ## Using This Application

-Note visibility of pages is based on user, so use a user that has access to pages you want to back up
+**Note visibility of pages is based on user**, so use a user that has access to pages you want to back up

 ### Authentication
 Ref: [https://demo.bookstackapp.com/api/docs#authentication](https://demo.bookstackapp.com/api/docs#authentication)